Best Extra Virgin Olive Oil And Breast Cancer

 Several laboratory tests were then carried out to determine how fast the tumour cells were growing, their metabolic activity, whether the phenol caused cell death, whether the phenol had an effect on levels of HER2 protein and whether or not HER2 protein was activated in the presence of the phenol.
 The results from these tests were compared with those from tests performed on breast cancer cells that were not cultured with the phenols.

-How Phenols In Olive Oil Can Get To Work
+How Polyphenols In Extra Virgin Olive Oil Can Get To Work

 This study found that phenols extracted from extra virgin olive oil have an effect on HER2-positive breast cancer cells grown in culture in the laboratory.
 The researchers found that some single phenolic compounds (including hydroxytyrosol, tyrosol and others) and all the polyphenols (several phenols joined together) from extra virgin olive oil induced “strong tumouricidal effects” in breast cancer cells that had HER2 protein on their surface.
 The phenols also reduced the levels of HER2 protein and its activation.